 However, this is quite an allegorical interpretation of the Trinity, respectively the idyllic depiction of the traditional family where from the union of a father and a mother the resulting third, the child, is the combination of the original two elements.

-The idea of male and female acting together and evolving together, relaying and helping each other as a couple, two complementary elements (Yin and Yang), it’s very noble.
+The idea of male and female acting together and evolving together, relaying and helping each other as a couple, two complementary elements (Yin and Yang), it is very noble.
 Or actually pretty alchemical.

 If you will google ‘alchemy’, most of the pictures you will find depict a man and a woman, respectively a master and his/her disciple working together.
 It says that Adam and Eve were the first two alchemists.
 Alchemy is the Western Esoterism’s Tantra.
-It’s a profoundly practical, sexual (emotional) and spiritual process.
-But if we will dig a little bit deeper, if we will pick beyond the immediate appearance, it was not only Adam and Eve, but there was also the Snake an important participant of the whole process.
-Depicted or not, the third principle is always there and it plays a determinant role.
+It is a profoundly practical, sexual (emotional) and spiritual process.
+But if we will dig a little bit deeper, if we will pick beyond the immediate appearance, it was not only Adam and Eve, but there was also the Snake, an important participant of the whole process.
+Depicted or not, the third principle is always there, and it plays a determinant role.

-Downsized to a man and woman relation, this three-dimensional space instantly loose one dimension.
-It’s like losing the Holy Spirit from the Trinity.
+Downsized to a man and woman relation, this three-dimensional space instantly loses one dimension.
+It is like losing the Holy Spirit from the Trinity.

-Jodorowsky may possible have read some Gustav Jung considerations regarding the Alchemy, but it seems he did not actually studied Alchemy.
-With all my consideration to the work of the Swiss psychiatrist and psychoanalyst, his perception and interpretation of Astrology and Alchemy is subjective and inaccurate.
-Relaying exclusively on a singular and intermediate source without having at least the basic notions of Astrology and Alchemy, it’s inadmissible.
-Jung has filtered, organized and systemized everything in order to fit his own vision.
-We all do that, we’re all stretching the facts in our own favour to sustain our point of view, but at least we should have more than one source to keep at least some impression of objectivity and academical accuracy.
+Jodorowsky may have read some Gustav Jung considerations regarding the Alchemy, but it seems he did not study Alchemy.
+With all my consideration to the work of the Swiss psychiatrist and psychoanalyst, his perception and interpretation of Astrology and Alchemy are subjective and inaccurate.
+Relying exclusively on a sole and intermediate source without having at least the basic notions of Astrology and Alchemy, it is inadmissible.
+Jung has filtered, organised and systemized everything to fit his own vision.
+We all do that, we are all stretching the facts in our own favour to sustain our point of view, but at least we should have more than one source to keep at least some impression of objectivity and academical accuracy.

-Jodorowsky is an artist, possibly a great one, he follows his intuition and he relay on inspiration, but the Tarot is a science.
+Jodorowsky is an artist, possibly a great one, he follows his intuition, and he relays on inspiration, but the Tarot is a science.
 As I repeatedly stated, can’t be everybody right.
 Although, this is a very charming, ‘hippie’ thought.
-But 1+1 equals 2 and when each practitioner came up with her/his own result, there is something definitively and profoundly wrong.
+However, 1+1 equals 2, and when each practitioner came up with her/his result, there is something definitively and profoundly wrong.
 So, I believe in structure, in the existence of a clear and simple, commonly shared system, and only based on this objective, stable system we can appeal to our subjective intuition and inspiration.

-Still, ‘The Way of Tarot’ is a very interesting reading.
-Every book is a magical world open to be discovered!
+Still, ‘The Way of Tarot’ is very interesting reading.
+Every book is a magical world open to being discovered!